devsharmaz/Youtube-Transcript-Processor/README.md

 - **Transcript Processing:** Uses Google Gemini to extract key topics and format the transcript.
 - **API Endpoint:** Exposes a FastAPI endpoint for the frontend to consume.

-### Frontend
-- **User Interface:** A simple and intuitive interface for inputting YouTube URLs.
-- **Transcript Display:** Displays the formatted transcript returned by the backend.
-- **Responsive Design:** The UI is responsive and works on different screen sizes.

 ## Technologies Used

 ### Backend